tomas-ravalli/product-analytics-framework/README.md

 ## **Overview**

 This framework is the analytical engine for evidence-based product decisions.
-It moves from foundational understanding to rigorous testing and finally to strategic implementation.
+It moves from foundational understanding to rigorous testing and finally to strategic implementation, organized into three core layers:
+> **Theory** → **Inference** → **Activation**

 <p align="center">
 <img src="./assets/gh-fw.png" alt="product analytics framework" width="800">